teknologi-umum/roselite/README.md

 ## Usage

-Create a file using TOML, YAML, or JSON (or JSON5) containing the configuration for Roselite.
+Create a file using TOML, YAML, or JSON containing the configuration for Roselite.
 The configuration in JSON should look like:

 ```json5